hiram64/ocsvm-anomaly-detection/README.md

 The encoded features by CAE will be saved in the "data" directory as cifar10_cae.npz.

 ### 3. Run Anomaly Detection
 First, normal class needs to be defined by "normal_label".
-It means the other classes except the normal class will be automatically defined as abnormal.
+It means the other classes EXCEPT the normal class will be automatically defined as abnormal.
 By running the script below, OC-SVM is trained with the normal data.
 As evaluation metrics, AUCs of ROC(Receiver Operating Characteristic) and PR(Precision and Recall) are calculated.

 By default, training models and test procedure are repeated over different nu parameters(see scikit-learn document. gamma and kernel are fixed in the script).
 For each nu and its trained model, the AUCs are averaged over 10 different test data set.